Nursery Storage and Organization Ideas

 Plus, bibs will take up less precious drawer or shelf space this way.

-I highly recommend a changing table with storage underneath.
-Cubbies or storage bins under your changing table are a great place to store things like diapers, wipes, diaper cream, bath supplies, and swaddle blankets.
+I highly recommend a changing table with shelves for storage underneath.
+Nursery storage baskets or storage bins under your changing pad are a great place to store baby supplies such as diapers, wipes, diaper creams, bath supplies, and swaddle blankets.

 >> Related: How to Set Up a Diaper Changing Station

-These bins have been great for storing my stockpile of diapers and wipes.
+These bins have been great for storing my stockpile of diapers and wipes and keeping them handy for diaper changes.

-Before I let you go, I have one last nursery storage idea for you.
+Before I let you go, I have one last nursery organization idea to help control the clutter.

 Have a bunch of toys that you need a place for?
 Pop them in a large storage bin.